iliasazizi/GVS/data/real/README.md

 #Real Datasets:
-The links to all real datasets are as follows: https://ln5.sync.com/dl/0b8135230/39vxx8su-tkfi7t2s-dgsvh8rp-k8ixcs8p
+The links to all real datasets and queries are as follows: https://ln5.sync.com/dl/0b8135230/39vxx8su-tkfi7t2s-dgsvh8rp-k8ixcs8p